vael3429/P-A_ML_Fall2025/README.md

-# Introduction to Machine Learning for Physics & Astronomy Fall2025
+# Introduction to Deep Learning for data analysis
+## Physics & Astronomy Fall2025
 This is the repository for the elective course on Machine Learning (Fall 2025)

 ### Content: